vdarmadi/ai-call-agent/README.md

 ![image info](./ai-call-agent.png)

+1. `ai-call-agent/requirements.txt`
+   1. contains packages used by this project
+   2. creating environment
+      1. install `python3`, `venv`, `pip`
+      2. run `python3 -m venv ai-call-agent_env`
+      3. run `source ai-call-agent_env/bin/activate`
+      4. run `pip install -r ai-call-agent/requirements.txt`
-1. `ai-call-agent/vocode_config.py`
+2. `ai-call-agent/vocode_config.py`
-   1. script to configure Vocode AI agent for the first time.
+   1. a script to configure Vocode AI agent for the first time.
-   2. run `python vocode_config.py`
+   2. run this using `python vocode_config.py`

-2. `ai-call-agent/clinic` and `ai-call-agent/manage.py`
+3. `ai-call-agent/clinic/*` and `ai-call-agent/manage.py`
-   1. Django web project containing 1 webhook API endpoint to be called by Vocode.
+   1. This is a Django web project containing 1 webhook API endpoint to be called by Vocode.
-   2. Using `python3`, `venv`, `pip`
-   3. `python3 -m venv ai-call-agent_env`
-   4. `source ai-call-agent_env/bin/activate`
-   5. `pip install -r ai-call-agent/requirements.txt`
-   6. `python manage.py runserver`
+   2. run server by executing `python manage.py runserver` on the root dir.